TeodorStevanovic/React_Event_Handlers/README.md

-# MyButton Component

-The MyButton component has been updated to function as a counter.
-It includes two buttons: "+" to increment and "−" to decrement the count.
-The onClick event handler is used to manage the count state changes.
+# React Event Handler Example

+This component shows a simple event handler in React.
+A function is triggered when the button is clicked, logging "Checked." to the console.
+The text placed between <MyButton>...</MyButton> is rendered inside the button using props.children.

 # React Multiple Event Handlers Example